C2MA-workshop/c2ma-docs/README.md

 ![settings](./images/project-settings-new-token-view.png)

-Cut/paste the valuet to a file on your machine - we will use this within a Notebook later on
+Cut/paste the value to a text file on your machine (we will use this within a Notebook later on)

 ![settings](./images/project-settings-new-token-view-it.png)